Gender and conflict

 Masculinity, Nationalism and Military Service in a Conflict Zone: Surveys in Southern Thailand

-This project arises from the research initiative Disciplining Fighters: Understanding Armed Political Actors’ Control of Sexual Violence, funded by the Swedish Research Council.
-The ways that armed political actors prevent sexual violence remains an unresolved research puzzle.
+This project arose first from the research initiative Disciplining Fighters: Understanding Armed Political Actors’ Control of Sexual Violence, funded by the Swedish Research Council (January 2016 - December 2018/Grant no. 2015-03094).
 The main purpose of the project is to explore how different actors stop or stem the commission of sexual violence.
 We seek to contribute to our wider understanding of the direct and indirect internal factors that lead to wartime rape, sexual exploitation and similar abuses.
 The work of the project entails assessing how some actors are able to discipline their fighters and how different conflict resolution processes effectively shape these practices.
 A core aim is to study the variation in causes of prevention among different types of non-state armed political actors such as rebel armies and armed liberation movements.
 The project’s data collection techniques include interviews and focus group research.
-The project on Preventing Sexual Violence will also explore the ways that the global women, peace and security agenda intersects with the prevention of sexual violence among armed political actors.
-A first step is to establish an understanding of how female mediation networks – a feature of increased efforts to involve women in conflict prevention and peacebuilding – has dealt with the problem of sexual violence.
-This is undertaken in the sub-project: Bands of Sisters: Mapping Female Mediator Networks, in collaboration with Folke Bernadotte Academy’s (FBA) project on Women in Peace Processes, within its Conflict Prevention Program.
+The project on Preventing Sexual Violence also explores the ways that the global women, peace and security agenda intersects with the prevention of sexual violence among armed political actors.
+Although its funded phase is complete, the project continues to produce research and carry out cooperation with a range of institutions on the theme of preventing wartime sexual violence.

 In this project, we seek to investigate the challenges of post-conflict peace-building processes by studying the complex (and possibly gendered) relationships between war-related trauma and attitudes towards peace-building, trust and co-existence after war.
 More specifically, the project investigates whether gendered differences in war trauma may have a direct link to the prevalence of psychological health problems such as PTSD and depression, which – in turn – may become significant hurdles to peacebuilding in the post-conflict phase.